Statutory citizenship

 Statutory citizenship is a form of citizenship where the people or groups of people receiving citizenship are given access to citizenship by a legislative body of the nation.
 The use of restrictions and stipulations is a way of differentiating statutory citizenship from constitutional citizenship.
-The Supreme Court in Rogers v.
-Bellei (1971) held that statutory citizens do not have a constitutional right to citizenship; it is granted by Congress and can be revoked through an act of Congress.
+The United States Supreme Court in Rogers v.
+Bellei (1971) held that statutory citizens do not have a constitutional right to U.S. citizenship; it is granted by Congress and can be revoked through an act of Congress.

 First use

 This term was first used in 1917 under the Jones–Shafroth Act by members of the 64th United States Congress.
 This terminology was introduced to differentiate this citizenship from constitutionally-protected citizenship, thereby limiting the levels of protection offered by the United States government.

 U.S. citizens born abroad

 Children born abroad to U.S. citizens derive U.S. citizenship not from the Fourteenth Amendment but from federal statute.
 Under the Immigration and Nationality Act (INA) § 301(c)–(g) [8 U.S.C. § 1401], certain persons born outside the United States are U.S. citizens at birth if their parents meet specified residency and citizenship requirements.
-This form of citizenship is often referred to as statutory citizenship, since it is conferred by Congress rather than by the Constitution’s Citizenship Clause.
+This form of citizenship is often referred to as statutory citizenship, since it is conferred by Congress rather than by the Constitution's Citizenship Clause.